ainaracatgirl/the-wolves-behind-us/README.md

-# school-project-game
+# The Wolves Behind Us
-School Project - Game
+Game I made for school.

 ## Compatibility
 All modern browsers.